ianfoster/safedata/Content/reviews.md

 _You should be able to explain the work in your own words, and the talk and slides should be your own_.
 You may, however, use figures from the paper or from slides of talks given by the paper's authors as long as you include attribution.

+In **class discussion** we will further examine each paper.
+Come prepared with a critique, comment, or question.

-Thanks to my colleague [Ariel Feldman](https://arifeldman.com) for this text, which I shamelessly stole from his [CMSC 33251](https://www.classes.cs.uchicago.edu/archive/2017/winter/33251-1/reviews_presentations.html) site.
+Thanks to my colleague [Ariel Feldman](https://arifeldman.com) for this text, which I adapted from his [CMSC 33251](https://www.classes.cs.uchicago.edu/archive/2017/winter/33251-1/reviews_presentations.html) site.